 - Put hair up in a ponytail before you start so you don't miss any parts.

-- Prep skin by gently cleansing and exfoliating.
+- Prep your skin skin by gently cleansing and exfoliating.
 To exfoliate the face, I like to put a pinch of brown sugar in my hand and add a bit of coconut oil.
 I massage my face with this.
 You can also use a warm washcloth dipped in coconut oil for a similar effect.
 The idea is to get rid of any scaly bits.

 - Blend a few drops of self-tanner and equal parts moisturizer in the palm of your hand, then apply over your face and neck.
-Don't forget to smooth remaining tanner over earlobes and upper ears.
+Don't forget to smooth the remaining tanner over your earlobes and upper ears.
 You only want to go one shade darker than your natural color.

 Tip #3: How to Self-Tan Your Body

 When tanning your body, follow this basic map: